Contact WKW

 Medical Malpractice Lawyers Medical Malpractice Lawyer Blog Indiana’s Medical Malpractice Caps

-A recent court decision may put Indiana’s stringent medical malpractice award limits to the test.
+A recent court decision may put Indiana medical malpractice caps to the test and could have significant implications for how much victims can recover.

 The family of Debbie Plank was awarded $8.5 million against Community Hospital North after the hospital mismanaged an x-ray in 2001.
 She died from a bowel obstruction injury that could have been detected and surgically repaired had the hospital managed the radiograph appropriately.